 Public Preparedness Group

-Division Chief - Maria Pergi
+Division Chief - Vacant

-Assistant Chief - Michi Dubes
+Assistant Chief (Interim Division Chief)- Michi Dubes

-Assist at safety fairs and expos, speaking with visitors about the importance of being preparedness in the event of an emergency/disaster, before it strikes, through: informing about hazards and emergencies that may affect them or their family; encouraging the development of an emergency plan; encourage the collection and assembly of a disaster supplies kit; inform where to seek shelter from all types of hazards; inform of the community warning systems; learn what to do for specific hazards; practice and maintain your plan.
+Assist at safety fairs and expos, speaking with visitors about the importance of being prepared in the event of an emergency/disaster, before it strikes, through: informing about hazards and emergencies that may affect them or their family; encouraging the development of an emergency plan; encourage the collection and assembly of a disaster supplies kit; inform where to seek shelter from all types of hazards; inform of the community warning systems; learn what to do for specific hazards; practice and maintain your plan.

 Search and Rescue Team